 I gushed about the realme Buds Q when they arrived and for $79 I still think they are great value for money.
 With customisable touch-controls and the robust cobble stone charging case, the Buds Q are perfect for everyday use.
 Bluetooth 5.0 means you get an instant connection with most smartphones and the 10mm sound driver in each bud delivers excellent sound.

 Each bud weighs 3.6g (less than a blank sheet of A4 paper) and contains a 40mAh battery.
 Together with the 400mAh battery in the charging case, you have up to 20 hours of wireless sound.
 The other class-leading feature of the realme Buds Q is the 119ms super-low latency which makes on-the-go gaming much more enjoyable.
-Sadly at this price point, Active Noice Cancelling is not an option however, that’s something you can look forward to as you move up the wireless earphone food chain.
+Sadly at this price point, Active Noice Cancelling is not an option however, that’s something you can look forward to as you move up the wireless earphone food chain, you want to save even more money when purchasing in large numbers, consider making a bulk headphones order.

 This is an incredibly competitive price-range with dozens of options from the likes of Apple, Bose, Jabra, Sony, and Huawei.